test1477/dfdfd/jason_docker_csv.md

 This updated script:

-1. Extracts Docker image name, tag, and digest from the artifact path.
-2. Formats the data according to your specified structure.
-3. Includes all the fields you requested: Docker Image Name, Resource Type, Unique ID, Digest, and Repo Path.
-4. Adds a placeholder for CSP (Cloud Service Provider) which you can customize as needed.
-5. Saves the data to a CSV file with the specified headers.

-To use this script:
-1. Replace `"your_artifactory_token_here"` with your actual JFrog Artifactory token.
-2. Implement logic to determine the CSP for each artifact if needed.
-3. Ensure you have the necessary permissions to access the repositories and artifacts in your JFrog Artifactory instance.
-4. Make sure the output directory (c:/sre/) exists or modify the path as needed.

-This script should now produce a CSV report that matches your specified format for Docker images in JFrog Artifactory.
+1. Focuses on processing manifest.json files, which contain the correct digest information for Docker images.
+2. Introduces a new function `get_manifest_digest` to fetch the SHA256 digest from the manifest file.
+3. Uses the SHA256 digest from the manifest for both the Unique ID and Digest fields.
+4. Skips artifacts that don't have a valid manifest or digest.

+This approach should resolve the issue of incorrect digest values and ensure that you're getting the proper SHA256 digest for each Docker image.
+The Unique ID and Digest fields will now contain the actual SHA256 digest prefixed with "sha256:", as is standard for Docker image digests.

 ---
 Answer from Perplexity: pplx.ai/share